thesquaregroot/df-git/README.md

 Using df-git
 ------------

+The first time you use df-git, it will attempt to find the Dwarf Fortress binary.
+If you have installed it manually it will likely print an error telling you to configure it, which you can do with the following command:

+    $ df-git.sh setup /path/to/df-binary

-You will first want to create a remote repository (preferably one you can access from anywhere).
-Once this is create you can clone it using:
+Once df-git knows the binary location, you will want to create a remote repository (preferably one you can access from anywhere).
+Once this is created you can clone it using:

     $ df-git.sh clone <repo-location>